Statistics Basics

 Common mistakes

-• Using the wrong definition for the statistic you actually need.
+• using the wrong definition of the metric

 Before using the answer